9 Tips for Working As A Nurse While Pregnant

 Nurse in scrubs

-Pumping Essentials For The Workplace:
+Pumping Essentials For Nurses At Work:

 Portable Breast Pump

-This pumping essential is the highest on the must-have items, for obvious reasons.
+This pumping essential is the highest on the must-have items for obvious reasons.
 Without it, you have no way to access your milk!
-I am using the Medela portable pump because it is the one that my insurance covered and it works great.
+I am using the Medela portable pump because it is the one that my insurance covers, and it works great.
 You want to make sure that you have a double pump so you can pump both breasts at once to save time.
-You can also use this bag to store your breast milk while you are away at work as long as you keep in a refrigerator.
+You can also use this bag to store your breast milk while you are away at work as long as you keep it in a refrigerator.

 Check with your insurance to see if they cover a portable breast pump before you buy one.
 I live in California and my insurance gave me a breast pump free of charge!